 Talar neck fractures are very serious injuries.
 They occur following a major force that drives the foot up against the ankle.
-The ankle and foot will be swollen, painful and possibly deformed.
+The ankle and foot will be swollen, painful, and possibly deformed.
 The nature of the fracture will typically need to be investigated by performing x-rays and a CT scan.
 Most talar neck fractures are displaced and will require surgery to reposition the bones back to their original position.
-Recovery requires a prolonged (6-12 weeks) period of non-weight bearing.
+Recovery requires a prolonged period (6-12 weeks) of non-weight bearing.
 Complications of the injury are unfortunately common and may include ankle arthritis due to loss of blood supply to the talus, subtalar arthritis, and/or malignment of the foot.

-In some instances the force can be great enough to dislocate the talar body (the back part of the talus after the fracture) out of the ankle joint posterior (behind the ankle joint).
+In some instances, the force can be great enough to dislocate the talar body (the back part of the talus after the fracture) out of the ankle joint posterior (behind the ankle joint).
 It is also possible that the bone may actually break through the skin at the time of the injury, creating an open fracture.
 Symptoms of a talar neck fracture include marked pain, swelling, and the inability to bear any significant weight.

 Patients will have swelling, localized discomfort around the ankle joint, and may or may not have a nerve injury.
 The foot may appear deformed in an angulated or twisted manner.